Obituary of Constance E. Armstrong

 Relatives and friends may call at Barry Funeral Home, 807 W. Chestnut Street, on Wednesday from 4 to 7 PM.

 Memorial contributions may be made to Hope House.
-Hope House serves the homeless and needy individuals in Utica, New York. http://hopehouseutica.org/donate/To plant a tree in memory of Constance Armstrong, please visit Tribute Store
+Hope House serves the homeless and needy individuals in Utica, New York. http://hopehouseutica.org/donate/To plant a beautiful memorial tree in memory of Constance Armstrong, please visit our Tree Store